pahaz/cryptoassets/docs/source/gettingstarted.rst

 Benefits
 ==============

 *cryptoassets.core* is built on the top of `Python programming language <http://python.org>`_, community ecosystem and best practices.
-Python is proven tool for building financial appliactions and is widely used to develop cryptoassets software and Bitcoin exchanges. *cryptoassets.core* is
+Python is proven tool for building financial applications and is widely used to develop cryptoassets software and Bitcoin exchanges. *cryptoassets.core* is

 * `Easy <http://cryptoassetscore.readthedocs.org/en/latest/gettingstarted.html>`_: Documented user-friendly APIs.